RockitBootcamp/Full-Stack-LAMP/Milestones/m2/project/Project Outline.md

 # Milestone 2: Project Outline

+## Project Background and Description
+This project will build upon the previous business website you created by making it more complex with your enhanced PHP and CSS skills.
+Use the background image provided for the background of each page.
+The header and footer for each page will include the same information with a slight change to the header (see requirements below).
+The home page will include the same messages to the user with the same link to the browse page.
+The browse page will now have a drop down for the user to select a product, along with an input field for the user to enter the number of products he/she would like.
+The view page will have additional logic to output the appropriate message as outlined in the requirements below.
+You will need to create one additional file (products.php) that stores your product inventory as an indexed array.

+## Project Scope
+Use the background.jpg for the background.
+The font needs to be `Lobster` for the logo and `Lato` for everything else. `Normalize.css` needs to be incorporated.
+A form should be created for the browse page, and a new file should be created and include an indexed array that stores the inventory of products.
+A user cannot order more than 7 Macs, and an output message should be displayed with the product and quantity being dynamically built.

-## Project: Business Website
+## Requirements
-Continue building upon the previous project to make it more complex with your new technical skills.
-Product selection with a form
-In the last project, users selected their product with a link.
-This time use a form with the following fields
+####CSS

+- Use the background.jpg image provided for the background of the business website
+- Use `background-size: cover` for the background image.
+- The logo 'Business Site' should be black and should not change color when clicked on
+- Import and use `Lobster` and `Lato` fonts from Google fonts
+- Incorporate `Normalize.css`

+####PHP

+- header.php
+  - change the logo 'Business Site' to be a link that points to the home page
+- products.php
+  - this is an addition from the last milestone and should include an indexed array that stores the product inventory
+- browse.php
-- Dropdown field with options for products
-- Input field for quantity
+  - use a form with a dropdown field that has options for products and an input field for quantity

-## PHP
+- view.php
-Store your product inventory as an indexed array in it's own file called products.php (this will be the only additional file needed from the last project).
-Then on your product output page (product.php), instead of using if-else statements for every product in your inventory, use the GET variable from the form to determine which product name should be outputted.
-The output should look as follows when the user chooses 5 Macs from the form:
+  - instead of `if-else` statements for every product, use the GET variable from the form to determine the product name to output

-`You want to order 5 Mac`
+  - the output message should include the product selected and the quantity the user input
+  - example of message: 'Your order includes {{quantity}} {{product}}'

-Each product should output a message similar to this with the quantity being dynamically built from the user's input.
-However, there's also another rule: If the user orders more than 7 mac, the user should be presented with this message:

-`You can't order over 7 Mac`
+  - additional logic: if the user orders more than 7 Macs, the user should be presented with the message 'You can't order over 7 Mac'

-## CSS
-With the new CSS, be sure to do the following:
-1. Turn the once `<div>` for the logo into a link.
-Make the link point to the home page
-2. Import `Lobster` and `Lato` fonts from Google Fonts to use
-3. Incorporate `Normalize.css`
-4. Use `background-size: cover` for the background image
+### Tips

+You should only be making changes to the header.php, browse.php, view.php, and css/styles.css pages.
+You should be adding only one file, titled products.php that includes only an indexed array.
+You will still use `if-else` statements to output messages from the view.php page, but you need to use GET variables to pull the data from the browse page.